-The college offers COM students, employees the COM ID card.
-The COM ID card is the official identification card of the college and it is issued to provide access to facilities and services such as the library, tutoring center, computer labs, as well as Gym facility and the bookstore.
+The college offers current COM students and employees the COM ID card.
+The COM ID card is the official identification card of the college and it is issued to provide access to facilities and services such as the library, tutoring center, computer labs, as well as Gym facility and bookstore.

 The first COM ID card is free for students and employees.
 A replacement ID card is \$5.
-The COM ID card is available at the Administration Building #2 - Room 106 during its normal hours of operation.
+The COM ID card is available at the Doyle Family Administration Building - Student Help Center during its normal hours of operation.

-- Go to the Administration Building #2 Room 106.
-A mask must be worn while in the facility and the safe distancing protocol must be followed. - An official government issued photo ID must be presented prior to obtaining a COM ID card. - The status of the student must be verified using Web Advisor Registration - Fee Statement and Receipt.
+- Go to the Doyle Family Administration Building Student Help Center. - An official government issued photo ID must be presented prior to obtaining a COM ID card. - The status of the student must be verified using Web Advisor Registration - Fee Statement and Receipt.

 The COM ID card is non-transferable.
 Misuse of the card may result in disciplinary action by the college.
-Lost, stolen or damaged cards should be reported to Administration Building #2 - Room 106 immediately.
+Lost, stolen or damaged cards should be reported to the Doyle Family Administration Building - Student Help Center immediately.